Are you looking for some tips for growing great garlic?

 - Weed control with mulching or hand weeding. along with the amounts of sunlight and air you receive.

-These are all the tips I give to anyone and everyone who asks me how I grow my garlic.
+These are all the tips for growing great garlic that I give to anyone and everyone who asks me how I grow my garlic.
 I love helping others learn to grow their own food.
-I hope this has been helpful to you and that you’re well on your way to growing your own garlic!
+I hope this has been helpful to you and that you’re well on your way to practicing these tips for growing great garlic!

 ~ Much Love ~